AntonPochernikov/chats/README.md

 small socket chat prototype

 ### Running frontend server
-To run client side for the first time:
+To run frontend side for the first time:
 ```
 npm run frontend-from-scratch
 ```

-Run if you've already done prev step:
+Or use this command if you've already done previous step:
 ```
 npm run frontend
 ```